Unstructured-IO/unstructured-api/README.md

 #### Chunking Elements

-Set the `chunking_strategy` to chunk text into larger or smaller elements.
-Defaults to `None` with optional arg of `by_title`.
+Use the `chunking_strategy` form-field to chunk text into larger or smaller elements.
+Defaults to `None` which performs no chunking.
+The available chunking strategies are `basic` and `by_title`.

+The `basic` strategy combines whole consecutive document elements to maximally fill chunks of `max_characters` length.
+A single element that by itself exceeds `max_characters` is divided into two or more chunks by text-splitting (on a word boundary).

+The `by_title` strategy has the same behaviors except document section boundaries are respected, meaning elements from two different sections never occur in the same chunk.
+A `Title` (section heading) element introduces a new section, hence the name.

-  Additional Parameters:
+  Additional Parameters (all optional):

+    `max_characters`
+      The hard maximum chunk size.
+No chunk will exceed this length.
+Defaults to 500.

+    `new_after_n_chars`
+      A chunk of this length or greater is considered "full" and will not receive an additional element, even if it would fit within `max_characters`.
+      This "soft-maximum" defaults to `max_characters`.

+    `overlap`
+      Specifies the length of a string ("tail") to be drawn from each chunk and prefixed to the next chunk as a context-preserving mechanism.
+By default, this only applies to split-chunks where an oversized element is divided into multiple chunks by text-splitting.

+    `overlap_all`
+      Default: `False`.
+When `True`, apply overlap between "normal" chunks formed from whole elements and not subject to text-splitting.
+Use this with caution as it entails a certain level of "pollution" of otherwise clean semantic chunk boundaries.

+    `combine_under_n_chars`
+      Combines elements (for example a series of titles) until a section reaches a length of n characters.
+Defaults to 500.
+Only operative for the "by_title" strategy.

     `multipage_sections`
       If True, sections can span multiple pages.
 Defaults to True.

-    `combine_under_n_chars`
-      Combines elements (for example a series of titles) until a section reaches a length of n characters.
-Defaults to 500.

-    `new_after_n_chars`
-      Cuts off new sections once they reach a length of "n" characters (soft max).
-Defaults to 1500.

-    `max_characters`
-      Cuts off new sections once they reach a length of "n" characters (hard max).
-Defaults to 1500.
+Only operative for the "by_title" strategy.

 ```
 curl -X 'POST'